ozank/ee361/transformers/3phase_transformers.md

 ![](../images/3phase_ex.jpg)

-Obtain the single-phase equivalent circuit of the above system on the HV side (use per-phase-Wye basis).
+Obtain the single-phase equivalent circuit of the above system on the HV side (use per-phase-Wye basis)
 ---

 a) \\(n=\frac{N\_1}{N\_2}=\frac{V\_{1-phase}}{V\_{2-phase}}=\frac{10000}{230}=43.5\\)